Karen Ann Quinlan

 Karen Ann Quinlan (March 29, 1954 – June 11, 1985) was an American woman who became an important figure in the history of the right to die controversy in the United States.

 When she was 21, Quinlan became unconscious after she consumed Valium along with alcohol while on a crash diet and lapsed into a coma, followed by a persistent vegetative state.
-After doctors, under threat from prosecutors, refused the request of her parents, Joseph and Julia Quinlan, to disconnect Quinlan's ventilator, which the parents believed constituted extraordinary means of prolonging her life, her parents filed suit to disconnect Quinlan from her ventilator.
+After doctors refused the request of her parents (Joseph and Julia Quinlan) to disconnect Karen's ventilator, her parents filed suit to get her disconnected.
+The parents believed that continuing to keep her on the ventilator constituted extraordinary means of prolonging her life.

+Eventually a court ruled that the ventilator could be withdrawn.
+However, Quinlan continued to breathe on her own.
+She survived over a decade in a persistent vegetative state.

 Quinlan's case continues to raise important questions in moral theology, bioethics, euthanasia, legal guardianship and civil rights.
 Her case has affected the practice of medicine and law around the world.
-A significant outcome of her case was the development of formal ethics committees in hospitals, nursing homes and hospices.
+A significant outcome of her case was the development of formal ethics committees in hospitals, nursing homes, and hospices.